diequies/100daysofdata/README.md

 ---

+### **Day 4 of #100DaysOfData Challenge**

+Most of the day, I have been battling to extract floor area from the *"description"* and *"features"* texts; after that, I finalised the *Pandas* section of the course and finally started another book.

+1. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+As I said, I spent most of the day trying to extract floor data from text features.
+I have found many issues, mainly due to data types and data flow, when I wanted to solve them.
+I think I am overcomplicating the functions.
+Therefore my plan for tomorrow is to start from scratch the functions with what I learned in the first trial loop.
+2. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
+Today, I finished *Pandas* section of the course, including the Notebook with exercises.
+So far, I am finding the course quite complete and with a good combination of theory and practice, of course, if you have the will to complete the exercises.
+3. **Book**: [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/): Finally, today I have started another Python book, the aim is to settle down and complete my Python for Data Science before start going deeper in Machine Learning.
+I have begun the *Chapter 1*, which is about IPython and gives a basic overview of its added functions to normal Python.

+---

 ### **Day 3 of #100DaysOfData Challenge**

 Today I spent most of the time on the London Houses project as the extraction of floor area information is quite tricky.
 Also, I kept watching some videos from the course.